Members

 Nemo Chen

-Nemo completed his undergraduate degree in 2022 at National University of Singapore (NUS), where he worked under Prof. Richard Wong and Prof. Shaffique Adam.
-In the Lee group, Nemo is working on implementing regularized MP2 methods for periodic systems.
+Nemo (Meng-Fu) completed his undergraduate degree in 2023 at National University of Singapore (NUS), where he worked with Prof. Richard Wong and Prof. Shaffique Adam.
+In the Lee group, Nemo is working on implementing wavefunction-based correlation methods for periodic systems.

 mengfu_chen@g.harvard.edu